-Recently Feng et al \cite{Fenge2015617118} studied the SGD-based dynamics and took the overall loss function as the ``thermodynamic'' energy function for the ``physical'' system.
-They derived the equivalent stochastic equation and performed principal component analysis (PCA) on weights during SGD optimization.
-The second step aimed to reduce the dimensions of complex stochastic process in accordance with their significance.
-The weights were then projected onto the axes of the principal components and further analyzed.
-The landscape of the loss function \cite{ghorbani2019investigation,li2018visualizing} was characterized by its flatness in each PCA direction.
-In the study they found a robust inverse relation between the weight variance and the flatness of the landscape in all PCA directions.
-This is in striking opposite to what would follow from the Boltzmann distribution in statistical physics.
-Apparently, ANN systems would appear to violate a fundamental principle of physics and display what they referred to as ``inverse Einstein relation''.
-The present work investigates such an unconventional property in details.
+In search for the answer, there has been a number of ideas borrowed from the classical statistical physics \cite{zhang2018energy,feng2021phases,carleo2019machine,mehta2019high}.
+Recently Feng et al \cite{Fenge2015617118} regarded the loss function as resembling the ``thermodynamic'' energy function for a ``physical'' system.
+They derived an equivalent stochastic equation and performed principal component analysis (PCA) on the weight dynamics.
+The latter reduced the dimensions of the complex stochastic process in accordance with their significance: The weights were projected onto the PCA axes and further analyzed.
+When the loss function \cite{ghorbani2019investigation,li2018visualizing} was characterized by its distribution width on the PCA directions, they found a robust anomaly between the weight variance and the flatness of the landscape, in striking contrast to what would follow from the conventional Boltzmann distribution.
+Apparently, ANN appeared to violate a fundamental principle of physics and display what they referred to as an ``inverse Einstein relation''.

+This work investigates such unconventional characteristic in detail.
 We start with a formalism of stochastic decomposition developed by Ao et al. \cite{ao2004potential}.
-The method obtains for the dynamics a Lyapunov functional which is an alternative to the cost function and is a close analogue to the physical energy used by e.g. the Boltzmann distribution \cite{Kwon13029}.
-For a linear system, the driving force can be strictly decomposed into two parts, one of which leads to balance of distribution while the other gives rise to cyclic motion on the surface of constant potential function.
-Together they can offer, near a stable or unstable fixed point, Boltzmann-like probability distribution as well as flux-carrying stationary states without detailed balance.
-The method of constructing global stochastic potential has been successfully applied to a number of practical \cite{chen2020global}, in particular biological systems \cite{yuan2017cancer}.
+The method obtains for the dynamics a Lyapunov functional which is an alternative to the cost function.
+It is a close analogue to the energy function of a physical system under which statistical principle holds\cite{Kwon13029}.
+For a linear system, the deterministic driving force in the process can be strictly decomposed into two parts.
+One of them leads to balance of probabilistic distribution and the other to cyclic motion on the surface of constant potential function.
+Together they offer near a fixed point a Boltzmann-like probability distribution as well as flux-carrying stationary states without detailed balance.
+This methodology has been applied to a number of practical systems \cite{chen2020global,shi2023computation,PNSwork}, in particular, complex networks for biological studies \cite{yuan2017cancer}.